 The initial ATOM tokens were created when the Cosmos mainnet launched and were distributed to initial donors, token sale participants, the Cosmos Foundation, and core developers.
 New ATOMs are generated as rewards for network validators.

 What can you do with ATOMs?

-Holders of ATOMs are able to earn a share of the network’s block rewards and transaction fees through staking.
-As a validator, you must stake or lock your ATOMs and run specialized software, which maintains the Cosmos network by proposing new blocks and validating transactions.
-Holders can also choose to delegate their ATOM tokens with validators instead of running the validator software themselves, which still allows them to receive some rewards for staking.
+Holders can also choose to delegate their ATOM coins with validators instead of running the validator software themselves, which still allows them to receive a portion of the rewards for staking.